 Common Safety Methods

-The Railway Safety Directive 2004/49/EC required ‘Common Safety Methods’ (CSMs) to be drafted by the European Union Agency for Railways, working to a mandate from the European Commission.
-The CSMs are defined as 'the methods to be developed to describe how safety levels and achievement of safety targets and compliance with other safety requirements are assessed'.
-Currently, there are six CSMs:
+'Common Safety Methods’ (CSMs) describe how safety levels, achievement of safety targets and compliance with other safety requirements are assessed.
+Currently, there are five CSMs:

 - CSM for assessing conformity with the requirements for obtaining a railway safety authorisation